btzy/CS4212-compiler/Bernard Teo Zhi Yi_pa2_readme.txt

 Java proper also has this feature.

 ## Void type
+It is not useful to have the `Void` type as a local variable or field, because it does not contain anything.

-As we follow Java, the `Void` type is only allowed as the return type of a method.
+As we want to do the "natural" thing, the `Void` type is only allowed as the return type of a method.
 The use of `Void` in all other contexts will lead to a semantic error, like this one:

 ```
 Error: Void type not allowed here ( line 4 col 13 - line 4 col 16 ) :